osygroup/kubernetes_monitoring/README.md

 For external access, you can also install nodePort, LB or Ingress.

+For the Data Source configuration for Prometheus, the URL should be exactly this way: http://prometheus-service.monitoring.svc.cluster.local:9090 (don't ignore the 'http://' or it won't work)

 ## Install Grafana

 From the kubernetes-grafana-files directory, install the deployment and service files.
 For external access, you can use a nodePort, LB or Ingress.
 You can create the yaml files yourself and install in the 'monitoring' namespace.